 It’s interesting to see the 550,000-flight split between Part 91 and fractional operations.
 Yes, Part 91 flights have survived the COVID-19 pandemic, but could something else help explain Part 91’s popularity?

-Replace this text of the block quote.
-Use shift+enter to make line breaks.Of course, more and more people are discovering the value and convenience of on-demand charter flying.
+Part 91 flying is so attractive that some owners are lured to the dark side.Of course, more and more people are discovering the value and convenience of on-demand charter flying.
 This is often the gateway to private ownership for many.
 Once someone has had a taste for private flying—and more control over when a flight takes off or lands—it’s hard to turn back.
 And the popularity of signing up with Part 91(k) fractional and shared-ownership firms has steadily risen.
 When you can go point-to-point, on your own schedule, and in a cabin that’s vastly more comfortable than the airlines’, who wouldn’t opt for that?
 There are no hubs and spokes, so no connections, no lost luggage, no cancellations, and much less chance of a kid kicking the back of your seat.
 Even better, your chances of being stuck in seat 29B (that’s the center seat at the distant end of a single-aisle cabin) simply vanish.

 There could be another explanation of Part 91 flying’s popularity, however speculative.